jclevine/music_rating_instructions/README.md

 11. Add all new music folders to Library (use list from `new_music.txt` for reference so you don't need to import everything and have iTunes take forever to find what's really new)

 # Reload Device
-1. [Delete all music off device]
-2. Make 2 smart playlists:
+1. Make 2 smart playlists:
     - Good & New
         - Match any
         - Rating is 3-stars (good music)